[mc4wp_form id="5389"]

 One of the most important types of coverage exclusions every board needs to discuss with its insurance agent is “ordinance or law” exclusion.

 Ordinance or law exclusion states that the insurer will not pay for losses or damages caused directly or indirectly by the enforcement of any ordinance or law (1) regulating the construction, use or repair of the property; or (2) requiring the tearing down of any property, including the cost of removing debris.
 This exclusion is designed to address building codes that may require more expensive reconstruction material, installation, design or methods than those which were originally used in the existing building.
-It may also apply to environmental laws that require elaborate and expensive decontamination processes, or upgraded construction practices in hurricane and flood zones.
+The exclusion may also apply to environmental laws that require elaborate and expensive decontamination processes or upgraded construction practices in hurricane and flood zones.

 For example, following Hurricane Andrew, a Miami-Dade County ordinance required that a number of buildings considered to be damaged by 50% or more could be restored only if they were elevated to a specific height above sea level.
 Under such circumstances, the cost of elevation plus repair of the damage generally would exceed the limit of building insurance, unless there was coverage provided under the rider to the base policy.